braintree/braintree_flask_example/README.md

 1. Install requirements
   `pip install -r requirements.txt`

-2. Copy the `application.cfg.sample` file to `application.cfg` and fill in your Braintree API credentials.
+2. Copy the `application.cfg.sample` file to `application.cfg`, and fill in your Braintree API credentials.
 Credentials can be found by navigating to Account > My user > View API Keys in the Braintree control panel.
 Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).

 3. Start server
   `python app.py`